-In the examples below we’ll stick with the C Major scale in terms of the notes include (C, D, E, F, G, A, B, C) but we’ll demonstrate the 5 different forms we can utilize to play the C major scale, and finally demonstrate how each scale connects to one another, taking advantage of the entire neck.
+In the examples below we’ll stick with the C Major scale in terms of the notes including (C, D, E, F, G, A, B, C) but we’ll demonstrate the 5 different forms we can utilize to play the C major scale, and finally demonstrate how each scale connects, taking advantage of the entire neck.

-Keep in mind each of these forms (patterns) can be played in different keys by moving the entire pattern up and down the neck (much like CAGED chords) starting the scale on a different tonic note.
+Keep in mind each of these forms (patterns) can be played in different keys by moving the entire pattern up and down the neck (much like CAGED chords and arpeggios) starting the scale on a different tonic note.

 Reading Scale Diagrams

 I’ve written a detailed guide on how to read guitar scale charts here, but in simple terms, the scale diagrams below begin on the lowest root note included in the pattern (indicated as a white circle).
 The scale is then played in ascending order of pitch before reaching the highest note of the scale and then going back down, playing in descending order and also including notes lower than the starting note.